 The Amazon Echo Dot is a tiny gadget that acts as a digital assistant for your home.
 What makes it special is that it doesn’t have any screens — it’s controlled entirely with your voice.
 If you have a Sonos sound system, you can connect the Echo Dot to it, giving you reliable voice control of music, web searches, and a lot more.
 You get the best of both worlds: Amazon’s excellent voice interface and the great sound quality of Sonos.

-If you only have the Sonos PLAY:1 or the Sonos PLAY:3 speakers, there is no easy way to connect them to the Echo.
-Neither feature a line input, which is required for an easy connection.
+If you only have the Sonos PLAY:1 or the Sonos PLAY:3 speakers, there is no easy way to connect them to the Echo with a cable to make them the primary speaker for your Alexa interactions.
+Neither model features a line input, which is required for this connection.
 However, if you’re technically inclined, and you have a home server that you’re capable of programming, you can set up this solution from github.

-NOTE: The Github solution also works with the larger Amazon Echo.
+NOTE: The Github solution also works with the original Amazon Echo.